Elao/PhpEnums/README.md

 }
 ```

-> :memo: It's recommended to make your enums classes `final`, because it won't make sense to extend them in most situations (unless you're creating a new base enum type), and you won't need to mock an enum type.
+> 📝 It's recommended to make your enums classes `final`, because it won't make sense to extend them in most situations (unless you're creating a new base enum type), and you won't need to mock an enum type.

 Get an instance of your enum type: